MitocGroup/www/views/blog/posts/2017/11/aws-re-invent-2017-serverless-chalk-talk.md

     </div>
 </div>

-If you are like me, you probably regret the amount of food and drinks from yesterday’s Thanksgiving dinner.
+If you are like me, you probably regret the amount of food and drinks from yesterday's Thanksgiving dinner.
 At least I had lots of fun and an amazing time with family and friends.
 And, to feel better, this morning I woke up early and played two hours of soccer.

 Wait.
 What am I talking about?